Deep Purple performed on this day in 1994 at the Palacio de los Deportes in Mexico City, Mexico.

 The arena still appears to be in operation today.

 Ian Gillan claimed later that Steve Morse’s presence was instrumental to their healing after the band’s difficult split with Ritchie Blackmore.
+Roger Glover has similarly stated that Morse brought an era of peace to the band which has lasted to the present day.
 The group returned to the studio not too long after the concert to record Purpendicular; they released the album in February 1996.

-Steve Morse has, as of this writing, recorded a total of seven albums with Deep Purple during his twenty-five year tenure, most recently Whoosh!
+Steve Morse has, as of this writing, recorded a total of eight albums with Deep Purple during his twenty-five year tenure, most recently Turning to Crime.
 His guitar work has pushed the band to new heights and in new directions.
 In turn, this has showcased the talents of the five other musicians who have been in Purple at his side, challenging them to go in new directions with their music.

 Just as importantly, since that first gig, Morse has played hundreds of shows with Deep Purple.
 Whether playing old favorites with fabulous new twists or bringing songs he has penned to the stage, he is a joy to listen to.